pocketjoso/sudokuJS/README.md

     </script>

 #### Solving
-Let SudokuJS solve your puzzle - either step by step, or all in one go:
+Let `SudokuJS` solve your puzzle - either step by step, or all in one go:

 	mySudokuJS.solveStep();
 	mySudokuJS.solveAll();

 #### Analyzing the board
 The solver can tell you info about the board.

 	var data = mySudokuJS.analyzeBoard();

 	//data.error -- board is incorrect
 	//data.finished === false -- board can't be solved because it requires more advanced strategies

 	//if no error, and data.finished === true
 	//data.level -- "easy"|"medium"|"hard"
 	//data.score -- int [experimental]
 	//data.usedStrategies -- [{title, freq}, ..],ranked by difficulty, easiest first

+#### Board Generation
+`SudokuJS` can generate sudoku puzzles of varying difficulty.

+	mySudokuJS.generateBoard('easy');
+	mySudokuJS.generateBoard('medium');
+	mySudokuJS.generateBoard('hard');
+	mySudokuJS.generateBoard('very hard');

+The current implementation for board generation cannot guarantee hard or very hard puzzles generated on every try, so instead it continues over and over until is has succeeded.
+This means loading a very hard board can sometimes take up to a few seconds.

 #### Candidates
 Candidates are hidden when a board loads.
 To show/hide candidates:

 	mySudokuJS.showCandidates();
 	mySudokuJS.hideCandidates();

-SudokuJS automatically removes impossible candidates on showCandidates(); candidates that can be eliminated via visualElimination (number already exists in same house).
+SudokuJS automatically removes impossible candidates on showCandidates();
+candidates that can be eliminated via visualElimination (number already exists in same house).

 #### Clear board
 Useful before entering new puzzle, if using keyboard input in the GUI.

 	mySudokuJS.clearBoard();

 #### Get/Set board
 Get the board and save it away if you want.
 Set a new board and play with that one instead.
 Setting automatically resets everything back to init state.

 	mySudokuJS.getBoard();

 	var newBoard = [
 		...
 	]

 	mySudokuJS.setBoard(newBoard);

 ### Callbacks

 #### boardUpdatedFn
 Fires whenever the board is updated, whether by user or solver.

 	 $("#sudoku").sudokuJS({
 		board: board